kcudding/rabies/rabies.md

 ## Plan
   + Why rabies?
-  + Oral bait for vaccination
+  + Oral baits for vaccination
   + Dog populations in India
-  + How can we optimize the rabies vaccinaiton of dogs in India
+  + How can we optimize the rabies vaccination of dogs in India
     - simple deterministic approach: linear programming

 # Why Rabies?